alexjust-data/AWS_Certified_Cloud_Practitioner/README.md

 * Low latency and high throughput
 * Sustain 2 concurrent facility failures

 * Use Cases: Big Data analytics, mobile & gaming applications, content distribution...

+S3 Standard has 99.99% availability and is used for frequently accessed data.
+This is the default storage class and has low latency and high throughput.
+It can sustain two concurrent facility failures on AWS's side.
+The use cases for it include big data analytics, mobile and gaming applications, and content distribution.

 **S3 Storage Classes – Infrequent Access**

 ![](/img/06/94.png)

+Next, we have S3 Infrequent Access (IA).
+This storage class is for data that, as the name suggests, is accessed less frequently but requires rapid access when needed.
+It costs less than S3 Standard but has a retrieval cost.
+S3 Standard IA has 99.9% availability, which is slightly less available than S3 Standard, and the use cases include disaster recovery and backups.

+Amazon S3 One Zone Infrequent Access (One Zone IA) also has high durability, but only within a single Availability Zone (AZ).
+If the AZ is destroyed, the data will be lost.
+Its availability is 99.5%, so it’s even lower.
+The use cases for S3 One Zone IA include storing secondary copies of backups, perhaps of on-premises data or data that can be recreated.

 **Amazon S3 Glacier Storage Classes**

 ![](/img/06/95.png)

+Next, we have the Glacier storage classes.
+Glacier, as the name suggests, is for very cold storage, meaning it’s low-cost object storage meant for archiving and backup.
+The pricing model involves paying for storage plus a retrieval cost.
+There are three classes within Glacier:

+* Amazon S3 Glacier Instant Retrieval: Provides retrieval in milliseconds, ideal for data that’s accessed once a quarter.
+The minimum storage duration is 90 days.
+This is for backups where you need to access the data instantly.

+* Glacier Flexible Retrieval: Previously known as Amazon S3 Glacier.
+This class offers three retrieval options—expedited (1 to 5 minutes), standard (3 to 5 hours), and bulk (5 to 12 hours).
+The minimum storage duration is also 90 days.
+This is for scenarios where you can wait a bit longer to retrieve your data.

+* Glacier Deep Archive: This is for long-term storage, with retrieval times of 12 hours (standard) and 48 hours (bulk).
+It offers the lowest cost, and the minimum storage duration is 180 days.
+This is for data you are willing to wait a significant amount of time to retrieve.

 **S3 Intelligent-Tiering**